tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 1: Create a new Virtual Machine (VM) in Azure

-1. Sign in to the [Azure Portal](https://portal.azure.com/).
+1. Sign in to the [Azure Portal](https://portal.azure.com/) with the same account you used to setup the storage account.

 2. On the Azure portal home page, select **Create a resource**.

 3. On the New page, search for **Microsoft Windows 10**.
-Select **Windows 10 Enterprise multi-session, Version 1909** or higher and **Create**.
+Select one of the **Windows 10 Enterprise multi-session** builds and **Create**.

     ![This image shows the window will display the creation of a New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909.](images/windows10VM.png "New Microsoft Windows 10 VM using software plan Windows 10 Enterprise multi-session, Version 1909")

     >**Note**: In this exercise we are selecting a base Windows 10 image to start with and installing Office 365 ProPlus using a custom deployment script.
 We are also using the latest available release of Windows 10 Enterprise multi-session, but you can choose the version based on your requirements.

 4. On the Create a virtual machine page, fill in the required fields shown below.

     ![This image shows what your configuration should be for the virtual machine image.](images/win10vmcreate.png "Create virtual machine")